 Having dinner in Disney World is a world-class experience.
 Seeing a show in Disney World is also a world-class experience.
 So why not combine the two for an evening you’re sure to remember!

-The Spirit of Aloha at Disney’s Polynesian Village Resort and the Hoop Dee Doo Musical Review at Disney’s Fort Wilderness Resort are two excellent toe-tapping shows that pair nicely with dinner, especially the Hoop Dee Doo!
+The Hoop-Dee-Doo Musical Review at Disney’s Fort Wilderness Resort is an excellent toe-tapping show that pairs nicely with dinner.
 There’s just something so perfect about fried chicken with a side of all-American line dancing!

 Splurge at Victoria & Albert’s